aadibajpai/DynamicLaTeX/README.md

 The application updates the resume when the date since last updation has changed to avoid redundant updation.

-## Why did you feel the need for it, Aadi:interrobang:
+## :question: Why did you feel the need for it, Aadi?

 I use it to get the latest downloads count for SwagLyrics and write that so the resume is always up to date.
 Previously, I had to update the download count manually.
 Now, it's accurate to the day you download my resume.